Canine cognitive dysfunction (CCD), commonly known as canine dementia, or “old dog syndrome”, is a rather common progressive disease in aging dogs.

 It increases the dopamine in the brain and is a medication that is FDA approved for use in dogs to treat CCD (and Cushing’s disease).

-It has been proved to be effective in improving the quality of life for some older dogs, but the effects of this drug may not be seen for up to two months, so be patient.
+The drug is effective in improving the quality of life for some older dogs.
+But the effects of this drug may not be seen for up to two months, so be patient.

 Side effects commonly seen with Anipryl include gastrointestinal upets (e.g. vomiting, appetite loss, and lethargy).

 In conjunction with conventional medication, it is also beneficial to give additional antioxidant supplements to older dogs.